 Most 3M earplug cases follow a fairly predictable timeline, but these claims can also reach an out-of-court settlement at any time.
 The parties might reach a settlement on their own—sometimes before a lawsuit is even filed, or after information is exchanged through the "discovery" process and each side sees the strengths and weaknesses of their case.
 Court-ordered attempts at resolution (like mediation and mandatory settlement conferences) can also help coax the parties toward resolution.
 Learn more about the timeline of a typical 3M Dual-Ended Combat Arms earplugs case.

-As of January 2022, no 3M earplug settlements are publicly available.
+As of May 2022, no 3M earplug settlements are publicly available.
 It's too early to say how the MDL bellwether trials will affect settlement negotiations because the jury verdicts have been mixed with wins and losses on both sides.
+But after a federal jury awarded a combined $110 million to two service members in the 11th earplug bellwether trial and $77.5 million to an individual plaintiff in the 16th trial, market analysts have cautioned that 3M's earplug liability could reach the billions, which might put pressure on 3M to settle the nearly 300,000 lawsuits in the MDL soon.

 The value of your claim will typically depend on: